-Here is my summary of the very best mattress features for those with back issues and/or ongoing pain in their spine:
+Here is my summary of the top mattress features for those with back issues and/or ongoing pain in their spine:

-- Mattresses should be relatively firm, but not too firm that they’re like sleeping on a wooden board.
+Mattresses for back issues should always be relatively firm, but not too firm that they’re like sleeping on a wooden board.

-- The lighter you are, the more likely it is that you will need a softer mattress.
+The lighter you are, the more likely it is that you will need a less-firm mattress.
 If you are heavier, you will need a firmer mattress.

 Below I will clarify the points further, to make sure that you are clear on what each one means.

 As always, I must state that if you have severe back issues then speaking to a licensed professional is a good idea, such as a chiropractor or even your GP.

 How to choose the right mattress for back ache